asevtsuk/pedestrian-counter-for-phone/README.md

 2. **Adjust the gate.** A vertical gate down the middle of the view is there by default — drag either endpoint to move it, or tap *Gate* and tap two new points to redraw it.
 People are counted crossing it in both directions, recorded separately as `L2R` (left to right on screen) and `R2L`.
 3. **Or draw a zone.** Tap *Zone*, tap three or more corners, then tap *Close zone*.
 People are counted once on entry; live occupancy is shown next to the entry total.
 4. **Set the period** under *Counting period* — 1 to 60 minutes, or open ended.
 The count stops itself when the period expires.
 5. **Start.** The button sits top-left over the camera view with the countdown beside it.
+Starting takes a GPS fix and a compass bearing automatically, and counting never waits on either.

+   A coarse network fix is requested first, because it usually returns within a second or two and settles whether location works at all while the count is still young.
+A precise satellite fix follows with a 60-second window and replaces it, and a position watch keeps refining for the rest of the session.
+Because the phone is stationary during a count, any late fix is applied retrospectively to rows already recorded, and the banner clears itself when that happens.

+   Warnings only interrupt during the first twenty seconds of a count.
+A failure discovered after that goes to the status line under the panel and is left to resolve itself in the background, so a long count is never interrupted partway through.

-Starting takes a GPS fix and a compass bearing automatically; if the fix fails, the reason appears in a banner across the top of the screen and counting carries on regardless, with the coordinate columns left blank.
+   If nothing ever arrives, the reason appears in a banner at the top of the screen — `permission denied` means a stored refusal to clear in Safari's settings, while `timed out` or `position unavailable` means the receiver is struggling, usually indoors or in a street canyon.
+Counting is unaffected either way; only the coordinate columns are left blank.
 6. **Zoom** with the −/+ controls at the top right if pedestrians are small in frame.
 This is a centre crop, and the crop is what the detector sees, so zooming genuinely increases the pixel height of each person in the model input rather than just magnifying the display.
 7. **Download CSV** when done.